tcltk/tcllib/embedded/md/tcllib/files/modules/fumagic/cfront.md

-    This command takes the paths of one or more files and directories and compiles all the files, and the files in all the directories into a single recognizer for all the file types specified in these files\.
+    This command takes the paths of one or more files and directories and compiles all the files, and the files in all the directories into a single analyzer for all the file types specified in these files\.
+It returns a list whose first item is a list per\-file dictionaries of analyzer scripts and whose second item is a list of analyzer commands\.

     All the files have to be in the format specified by magic\(5\)\.